By-Laws

 (5) At the expiration or prior termination of his/her term of office, deliver to his/her successor in office all records, documents, moneys, or other assets of the Congregation, along with inventory of the same.

-Section 14.
-If any Trustee or Officer is an employee of the Congregation, such Trustee or Officer may be excluded from meetings or portions of meetings at which there are reports or discussions regarding the areas in which they are employed; such exclusion is at the discretion of the chair of the President.
+Art.
+V, Section 14.
+If any Trustee or Officer is an employee of the Congregation, such Trustee or Officer may be excluded from meetings or portions of meetings at which there are reports or discussions regarding the areas in which they are employed; such exclusion is at the discretion of the chair or the President.
+To avoid any conflict of interest, a Trustee or Officer who has a first-degree relative (spouse, sibling, parent, child) applying for a position as an employee of the temple must divulge the relationship and abstain from any vote related to the employee.

 ARTICLE VI.
 Nominations

-Section 3.
+Art.
+VI, Section 3.
 The Nominating Committee shall file with the Secretary, not less than thirty days prior to the date of the annual Congregation meeting, the ratified list of nominees, which list shall be sent to the members before the date of such meeting.
-Other nominations may be made by congregants by letter to the Secretary or from the floor
+Other nominations may be made by congregants by letter to the Secretary or from the floor.

 ARTICLE VII.
 Rabbis and Cantor

-Section 1.
-The Rabbi and the Cantor shall be selected by the Board.
+Art.
+VII, Section 1.
+The Rabbi, the Cantor/soloist and other employees shall be hired by the Board.

-Section 3.
-The compensation of the Rabbi and the Cantor shall be fixed by the Board.
+Art.
+VII, Section 3.
+The compensation of the Rabbi, the Cantor/soloist and other employees shall be fixed by the Board.

-Section 4.
-The Board shall have the power to make such assignments of duties and functions among the Rabbi and the Cantor of the Congregation as the Board may deem desirable, consistent with the contractual terms governing the relationship between the Board and the Rabbi and Cantor.
+Art.
+VII, Section 4.
+The Board shall have the power to make such assignments of duties and functions among the Rabbi and the Cantor/soloist and other employees of the Congregation as the Board may deem desirable, consistent with the contractual terms governing the relationship between the Board and the Rabbi and Cantor/soloist.

-Section 5.
-Among his/her duties, the Rabbi shall keep a record of all marriage ceremonies, Bar/Bat Mitzvahs, and Confirmations performed.
+Art.
+VII, Section 5.
+Among their duties, the Rabbi shall keep a record of all marriage ceremonies, Bar/Bat Mitzvahs, and Confirmations performed.
 Such records shall be the property of the Congregation.

 ARTICLE VIII.
 Committees